 - Have your child change position.

-When the urine stops draining, hold onto the tip of the penis and slowly pull the catheter out.
+When urine stops draining, slowly pull out the catheter.
 Stop pulling out the catheter if urine starts to drain again.
 Do this until the catheter is out.
 Dry off the private area.

 We recommend you only use your catheter one time.

 - Throw away the catheter.